How To Magnetize A Socket – Easy DIY Method

 • A quarter-inch diameter magnet.

-• Ratchet extension.
+• Ratchet magnetic extension.

 • Spark plug socket.